MATERIALS

 Polyethylene (PE)

-Most common plastic, which is usually a mixture of similar polymers of ethylene.
+Most common plastic is usually a mixture of similar polymers of ethylene.
 Polyethylene is of low strength, hardness and rigidity, but has a high ductility and impact strength as well as low friction.
-It shows strong creep under persistent force, which can be reduced by addition of short fibers.
+It shows strong creep under persistent force, which can be reduced by the addition of short fibers.
 Its primary use is in packaging (plastic bags, plastic films, geomembranes, containers including bottles, etc.).

 POLYMAR